Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Marvel at Florence

 So you are in Rome and you want to visit the cradle of the Italian Renaissance?
-Don't worry because in this article I will explain in detail all the details about how to get to Florence from the Italian capital so you can choose the best option.
+Don't worry because in this article I will explain in detail all the details on how to get to Florence from the Italian capital so you can choose the best option.

 Practical Excursion Information